Maachis- A tale of the aftermath of 1984 anti-Sikh pogrom

-Based on the Sikh riots of 1984 that followed Indira Gandhi’s assassination by her own Sikh bodyguards, Maachis was an introspection into the aftermath of the riots focusing on the witch-hunting of Sikh men and women in Punjab.
+Based on the anti-Sikh pogrom of 1984 that followed Indira Gandhi’s assassination by her own Sikh bodyguards, Maachis was an introspection into the aftermath of the pogrom focusing on the witch-hunting of Sikh men and women in Punjab.
 The story is situated in a small village of Punjab, where Jassi played by Raj Zutshi lives with his mother and his sister Veeran played by Tabu.
 Jassi’s childhood friend, Kripal Singh (Pali) played by Chandrachur Singh is also engaged to be married to Veeran.
 The plot centres on these three innocent youth and how a looming tornado of surveillance and witch hunting sponsored by the state is slowly approaching them, after which none of their lives ever remained the same.

 The film begins with an ominous sight of a dead body being retrieved from a well in a prison.
 The body is that of Jassi and inspector Vohra played by Kanwaljeet is responsible for his custody and as the plot would reveal also for his death.
 Meanwhile, in the beautiful serene valleys of Himachal Pradesh a small house harbours a few young militants (played by Jimmy Shergil (Jimmy) among others).
 Pali is also part of this group which is headed by Sanatan, played by Om Puri.

 The initial song being sung by these young men itself marks the narrative of the film as melancholic and nostalgic.
 As the lines read “chor aye ham wo galiyan…” (as we have left those lanes of yonder…) the remaining song depicts the longing for those various insignificant simple joys of life.
 But after a few stanzas when suddenly the track changes from serene to glum and dark, two lines “ek chota sa lamha hai, jo khatm nahi hota, main lakh jalata hoon ye bhasm nahi hota” (a moment of despair that seems to never end, no matter how much I try to burn it, it never seems to vanish) reveals the traumatic-textual undertone of the film.